 The remainder of this paper is structured as follows: Section 2 describes the programming model of distributed parallel tasks.
 Section 3 explains the design and implementation of the runtime system.
 Section 4 presents performance and scalability results.
 Section 5 compares distributed task parallelization to related work.
 Section 6 finally draws a conclusion of this work.

-2. Programming Model
+2 Programming Model

-Cloud task parallelization encourages programmers to implement and start distributed parallel tasks that can be dispatched and executed on remote processors.
+Task parallelization as a service encourages programmers to implement and start distributed parallel tasks that can be dispatched and executed on remote processors.

 2.1 Distributed Tasks